Happy New Year - 2022 in Review

 BFA ran a dozen high-quality firearms training classes to educate Ohioans on concealed carry, tactical rifle, street defense, fighting in structures, low light encounters, and other vital topics.

-BFA continued its work as co-founder of Life Side Ohio, a pro-gun suicide awareness and prevention initiative, partnering with the Ohio Suicide Prevention Foundation, along with gun stores and ranges.
+BFA continued its work as co-founder of Life Side Ohio, a non-partisan suicide awareness and prevention initiative, partnering with the Ohio Suicide Prevention Foundation, along with gun stores and ranges.

 And this barely scratches the surface.
 We are at work every day, in every part of the state, relentlessly fighting to protect and advance your Second Amendment rights.
 To get a better idea of what we do during a typical year, take a look at this detailed summary from 2018.

 And we'll continue our work next year.
 Our Legislative Committee has already held a meeting to discuss priorities for the 2023-2024 legislative session.
 And we're scheduling meetings with leadership in the Ohio House and Senate so we're ready to hit the ground running in January, 2023, to begin the 135th General Assembly.

 If you'd like to play a part in that, and all our other work, please consider donating or becoming a paid member.
 Even small, recurring donations of $5 or $10 a month, are a big help in funding our ongoing work.
 We're also starting to plan next year's events and training classes, and hope you can attend.